tytydraco/yessleep/out/My_grandmother_tried_to_drown_me_as_a_baby_I_now_understand_why.md

 The pregnancy test came back positive six weeks later.

 The symptoms started immediately, and they were eerily familiar from my mother's diary entries.
 Like her, I developed an insatiable craving for raw meat.
 I fought it.
-New it had to be bad for the baby.
+Knew it had to be bad for the baby.
 My mind searches for answers in science—perhaps I had an iron deficiency, and needed a protein boost.
 Maybe there was a genetic component.
 I held out for almost two months before I gave it, and fuck me, it was the best thing I’d ever tasted.
 I'd find myself standing in my kitchen at 3 AM, blood dripping down my chin as I devoured raw chicken hearts I’d bought for the dogs.
+I loved the sound they made—sinew and muscle giving way beneath my teeth.
 The fever came next—a constant, low-grade burn that no doctor could explain.
 My skin would bruise at the slightest touch.

 But there were new symptoms too, ones my mother hadn't experienced.
 I started having dreams—horrible, vivid dreams of dark underground rooms where something waited in the shadows.
 It wasn’t a memory, I knew that—but it *was* real.
 I knew that too, somehow.